Martin Luther King Jr. National Day of Service

 MLK Day programs meet tangible needs, but also build a sense of community and mutual responsibility by spurring conversation.
 On this day, Americans of every age and background celebrate Dr. King through volunteering and unite to strengthen communities, empower individuals, and bridge barriers.

 Dr. King’s life and legacy was about his commitment to service and social justice.
-Please join us at the center of change and register for a project in the community on January 18 or January 20th.
-Volunteer registration is closed.
+Please join us at the center of change and register for a project in the community.
+Volunteer registration coming at the end of December.

 Our DIY allows families and groups of all ages and sizes to participate in community service from the comfort of their own homes.
 It provides a means to engage in volunteering in a non-traditional way.
 You can even make a social activity out of it.